rxcomm/pyaxo/README.rst

 -------------------------
 Make sure that you have the following::

-    sudo apt-get install python-dev # If using Debian/Ubuntu sudo yum install python-devel redhat-rpm-config # If using Fedora
+    sudo apt-get install python-dev libffi-dev # If using Debian/Ubuntu sudo yum install python-devel redhat-rpm-config libffi-devel # If using Fedora

 pyaxo also uses `pynacl`_ and `passlib`_,
 but these packages will be downloaded and installed automatically by